 Vessels sailing on the United States of America have to comply with the regulations for the 2013 Vessel General Permit (VGP).
 This will be replaced by the Vessel Incidental Discharge Act (VIDA) in the near future.
-MEA-nl can conduct analyses on your ballast water, grey water, bilge water and scrubber wash water in the Le Havre – Hamburg range.
+MEA-nl can conduct analyses on your ballast water, grey water, bilge water and scrubber wash water.

 For those BWMS making use of active substances, additional analyses are required, depending on the type of BWMS and active substance.
 More information can be found in this brochure from the EPA.

-Besides ballast water, VGP also requires sampling and analyses for bige/oily water separator effluent, gray water and scrubber washwater.
+Besides ballast water, VGP also requires sampling and analyses for bilge/oily water separator effluent, gray water and scrubber washwater.
 Those analyses can also be conducted in mutual consultation.

 In 2022 the VGP will be replaced by the Vessel Incidental Discharge Act (VIDA).
 Although the expectation is that this will be very similar to the present VGP, it is not sure yet how this exactly will look like in terms of sampling and analyses and intervals.